The Church of Jesus Christ of Latter-day Saints in Hong Kong

 The Church of Jesus Christ of Latter-day Saints in Hong Kong refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Hong Kong.
 In 2021, Hong Kong had the third most LDS Church members per capita in Asia behind the Philippines and Mongolia.

 History

-The Church of Jesus Christ of Latter-day Saints (LDS Church) has had a presence in Hong Kong since 1949.
-That year, the President of the Church sent Mormon missionaries to China to preach.
+The LDS Church has had a presence in Hong Kong since 1949 when church president George Albert Smith sent missionaries to China to preach.

 Stakes & district

-As of February 2023, the Church of Jesus Christ of Latter-day Saints has 6 stakes and one district in Hong Kong:
+As of May 2025, the LDS Church had 4 stakes and one district in Hong Kong: